actifyjs/actify/apps/docs/content/components/label.md

 ---
 title: Label
-description: Use orignal html label tag, but prevented text selection when double clicked
+description: Use original html label tag, but prevented text selection when double clicked
 ---

 ## Usage with Checkbox